rmsouza01/iamxt/README.txt

 processing time.
 Our main goal in providing this toolbox is to spread the max-tree data structure further among the scientific community, investigate it further, and develop new tools that may be applied to solve real signal, image processing, and pattern recognition problems.
-This toolbox works for both 2D and 3D images of type uint8.
+This toolbox works for both 2D and 3D images of type uint8 and uint16.

 Authors
 ---------